Nmilien34/Nmilien34/README.md

 About me:

 I love finding the most important problems to work on-—problems that make a given experience better.
 I'm a generalist, meaning I'll do whatever it takes to make the team win, but my specialty is product (the experience itself): from user research and understanding what users really want, to building stuff that I think users want.
+I hold a degree in electrical and computer engineering from New Jersey Institute of Technology.
 My website is a good way to learn more about me-—you can find it here [https://www.nickmilien.com/].

 I've built projects using C/C++, Python, and TypeScript/JavaScript, but if there's one language I've used the most, it's TypeScript/JavaScript.
+I also have build a ton of embedded systems projects, I like working with Raspberry pi's, arduinos and stuff, I find a lot of fun in building stuff

 <div align="center">